Stability analysis of chaotic systems from data: Results

 Fourth, we analyse the distribution on the attractor, as well as the statistics, of the Finite-time Covariant Lyapunov Exponents, for a time-lapse of $\Delta t = m \,dt$ timestep , and assess the accuracy of the trained ESNs.
 For the considered low-dimensional systems there are three FTCLEs with each showing the finite-time growth rate of the corresponding Covariant Lyapunov Vectors.

-In Fig.~\ref{fig:Rossler_icle_att} we visualize the distribution of the single timestep FTCLEs, in the case of the R\"ossler attractor, which is well reproduced by a selected ESN (right column), compared to the target (left column).
+In Fig.~\ref{fig:Rossler_icle_att} we visualize the distribution of the single timestep FTCLEs, in the case of the R\"ossler attractor, which is well reproduced by a selected ESN (middle column), compared to the target (left column).
 The size of both trajectories is $300\tau_\lambda$.
 FTCLE 1 is the finite-time exponent for the unstable CLV, FTCLE 2 is for the neutral CLV, and FTCLE 3 is for the stable CLV.
 The colouring is associated with the values of the FTCLEs.
 Large positive FTCLEs correspond to high finite-time growth rates and, thus, reduced predictability.
 The distribution of the leading FTCLE on the attractor is similar between the target and ESN.
-The second FTCLE, which corresponds to the neutral CLV also has agreement between the two, while the third FTCLE has some minor, and hard to detect, disagreement in the region of the attractor where the large variation in the $z$-axis occur.
+The second FTCLE and third FTCLE, which correspond to the neutral CLV and stable CLVs, accordingly, also show good agreement between the two.
+The mean difference between the target and the ESN on the attractor is plotted in the right column, in which black identifies $\Lambda_i^c\approx0$.
+The right column shows that most of the small differences between the ESN and the target are located in the region of large variation of $z$.

 Finally, Fig.~\ref{fig:L63_Ross_icle_pdf} shows the PDF of the three FTCLEs.
 There is agreement between the ESN-inferred quantities and the target in all cases, in particular in the R\"ossler attractor for the most-probable statistics.
 The small deviation in Fig.~\ref{fig:L63_Ross_icle_pdf}(a) for L63 corresponds to the statistics around the peak of the first FTCLE, $\Lambda_1^c$, but the tails of the distributions are well reproduced.
 The mean of the $\Lambda_i^c$ distributions coincides with the LEs $\lambda_{i}$, which holds true for all our results.
 A behavior as in Fig.~\ref{fig:L63_Ross_icle_pdf}(a) implies that in this case the finite-time values $\Lambda_1^c$ are less peaked around the mean value, even though their long-time average coincides with the Lyapunov exponent $\lambda_{1}$.
 Nevertheless, in Figs.~\ref{fig:L63_Ross_icle_pdf}(d-f) for R\"ossler the statistics around the peak (and beyond) are well captured.